asengupta/avishek.net/_posts/2021-09-29-functional-analysis-proof-tactics.md

   $$d(x_m,x_n) \leq d(x_m,x) + d(x,x_n) = \frac{\epsilon}{2} + \frac{\epsilon}{2} = \epsilon$$
 - Note on Terminology: Instead of saying "$$\infty$$ does not exist in a set", say "no element in the set exists which satisfies the condition X".
+- An infinite series tends to zero the further out you start a subsequence.